 Navigation: Navigation bars at the top of each page show the path from this Home Page, with links showing each step of the way.
 Navigation bars at the bottom of each page provide links to every Series (Seascapes and so forth) of photogravure etchings.
 On the full-screen pages, navigation bars at the bottom provide links to all other prints in the active Series.
 With these links it is possible to see the entire Series sequence full-screen without returning to the Series page, to proceed in any sequence, and to take as much time with each image as needed.
 To see all the images in a Series on one page, just return to the Series page with the top navigation bar.

 Japanese text (kanji): To see the Japanese titles of these prints on your computer, set 'character encoding' to Unicode (utf-8), shift-JIS, another Japanese font, or 'Auto-detect Japanese' if Japanese fonts are installed on your computer.
 In Firefox and Internet Explorer, the character-encoding setting is in the View menu.
-If Japanese fonts are not installed on your computer, the kanji may appear as blocks or something else unintelligible.
+If Japanese fonts are not installed on your computer, the kanji will not appear.

 About the artist.
 An irreverent summary.